TTENSHII/GunkansQuest/README.md

 - **Dynamic environment**: Animations like water, flags, etc., to create a lively atmosphere.
 - **Secret chests**: Contain items like shurikens and coins.
 - **Collectibles**: Provide coins or health regeneration.
+- **Platforms**: The player can jump on them to reach higher areas.

 ## Scenes:
 - **Main menu**: Start the game, change settings, or quit.